0xpolarzero/metaverse/README.md

 - Remove particles ✅
 - Remove low/high graphics ✅
+- Add scale to controls (+ and - objects placement too) ✅
-- Fix colliders not updating with scale X
+- Fix colliders not updating with scale
 - Add voice enable/disable
-- Add scale to controls (+ and - objects placement too)
 - check on mobile and display 'touch' for interaction
 - Add long touch to move?